teknopaul/synergy/README.md

 # Synergy FOSS 1.6 before paywalls went up

-This fork of synergy is created to build on Linux Ubuntu only.
+This fork of synergy is created to build on Linux Ubuntu.

 refs: